Yashira Barrientos

-Yashira Yuleth Barrientos González (born 29 November 1994) is a Mexican football forward who currently plays for León in the Liga MX Femenil.
+Yashira Yuleth Barrientos González (born 29 November 1994) is a Mexican football forward who plays for León in the Liga MX Femenil.

 Career

 Yashira Barrientos was born on 29 November 1994 in Nuevo Laredo, Tamaulipas.

 She played football since school and she was offered a scholarship to play and study at the Autonomous University of Nuevo León.
 During this time, she was part of the squad that represented Mexico at the 2019 Summer Universiade football tournament in Naples.

 On 12 July 2019, Barrientos was signed to Guadalajara and she finished the 2019–20 season as the team's top scorer with nine goals.